Skip to main content

 Memory has been at the centre of many debates on history and politics in the last decades.
 Through these, one can have a sense not only of how the present now relates to the past, but also of the ways in which recent trends in the humanities and the social sciences have reconfigured historical objects and political agency.
 More specifically, the focus on memory and its impact in history is a key move to understand our current categories of past, present and future and the relation the twenty-first century establishes with the twentieth.
 Moreover, interrogating the relationship of memory to State power and to issues of gender and race allows us to develop a critique of national identity and open history to new subjects and geographies.

-The first part of the module is offered to all students on the MA/MRes Comparative Literary and Cultural Studies (Modern Languages).
-In the second part you will take different strands according to your comparative or language-speaking area of interest and the expertise available in the Department of Cultures and Languages.
+The first part of the module is offered to all students on the MA/MRes Modern Languages and Comparative Literatures.
+In the second part you will divide into different proposed strands according to your comparative or language-speaking area of studies and the expertise available in the School of Creative Arts, Culture and Communication.
 This second part will vary year by year depending on the interests of incoming students and the availability of academic staff.

 Part one